hai5nguy/padawanapi/README.md

 # Padawan Api

-Padawan Api is the Api for Padawan, a simple CRUD application to manage students.
+Padawan Api is the Api sever for Padawan App, a simple CRUD application to manage students.